adixon/ca.civicrm.testsite/README.md

 This is an new extension, in development, designed to be a helper extension for testing CiviCRM sites, especially for testing CiviCRM upgrades.

-Do not enable this on a production site, only on a copy.
+Do not enable this on a production site, only on a disposable copy.
 You'll see a new navigation menu item "Test Site" where all the action is.

 Here's the original roadmap: